baalajimaestro/Generic-ROM-Builder/README.md

 Here it is, the golden buildbot friendly script!

-Currently, it uploads binaries to mega.co.nz
+Currently, it uploads binaries to binary branch of a repo you declare

 Just use the provided help and build, easier than a normal one for sure.